March 6, 2020

 Having issues connecting to your FTP account?
 It’s worth checking your port 21!
 Here, we’ll show you how to check if your FTP port 21 is open.
 By the end of this article, you’ll know whether or not the port is the culprit behind the connection issue.

 FTP is an internet protocol that allows computers within the network to exchange files in bulk.
 To work properly, FTP must use two ports: port 21 for command and control, and port 20 for data transport.
-An FTP client cannot perform the protocol if it fails to connect to one of the ports.
+An FTP client cannot perform the protocol if it fails to connect to the FTP ports.

 Unfortunately, some routers and firewalls block this port because hackers often target FTP servers via port 21.